Over 30+ Years of Legal Knowledge | Personal Injury Lawsuit & Litigators in Illinois

 What are my chances of winning?

-Each case is different, and your chances of having a successful case depend on:
+Each case is different, and your chances of success depend on evidence, witness credibility, and how Illinois law applies to your situation.

 What if I am partly at fault for my injuries?